 Many teacher interview questions revolve around teaching techniques to help students achieve academic success.
-It’s important that as a teacher you are able to effectively answer these types of interview questions.
+As a job search candidate, you need to answer these types of interview questions effectively.

 Here is one such question to help you be prepared for your next job interview: